 1. You get what you pay for.

-Sometimes authors tell me an individual beta reader they hired only gave them feedback that resembles "I liked it" or "It needs work."
+Sometimes authors tell me an individual beta reader they used only gave them feedback that resembles "I liked it" or "It needs work."
 Quiethouse beta readers fill out an in-depth questionnaire and include additional notes as they read, either in your manuscript or on the questionnaire.
-They also provide you with a short promotional quote that you have permission to use anywhere (in your book, social media, etc.) and a 0-5 star rating (to help you see how readers might rate the book when it's published).
+They also provide you with a 0-5 star rating (to help you see how readers might rate the book when it's published).

 At Quiethouse, if your reader is unable to finish, I will find you a new reader or refund your money.
 You will never hear radio silence on my end because you're dealing with me and not the reader individually.
 All communication goes through me, and I make sure a reader returns their feedback by the deadline (barring any extenuating circumstances, which is rare).
 After I return a beta reader's feedback to the author, I ask the author to let me know how the reader did so I can make sure we're doing good work.
 If something about our service doesn't please you, I want to know about it so I can remedy the problem.